onkar-chougule/Aspect-Based-Sentiment-Analysis-of-Google_Play_Store-reviews/README.md

   * Pass these reviews through sentiment analyser to get sentiment about given aspect
   * Use word cloud diagram for knowing the prominent aspect if they are not given to you
   * Use seaborn/matplotlib for visualization and comparision
+## Results

+* You can see the results in reports folder